denisahac/ice-invitation-code/README.md

-# ice-invitation-code
+# Ice Network Invitation Code "denisahac"

-Ice coin invitation code to start mining.
+Download the Ice app and use the invitation code "denisahac" to start mining from your phone directly for free.